cpske/ISP/assignment/week9/refactor-pizzashop.md

 Before refactoring you should have unit tests that cover all the code you plan to change, **and** the tests all pass.

-We don't have unit tests, but the "main" block in `pizzashop.py` provides visual tests and checks prices.
+We don't have unit tests, but `main.py` provides visual tests and checks prices using `assert`.

 ### Refactor 1.
 Replace String Literals with Named Constants